ankumar/software-design/README.md

 > The Walmart team has been running #cassandra at scale for a long time and are real pros at operations.
 Great article to learn from. https://twitter.com/PatrickMcFadin/status/1490373516394655745

-> A great begining story here, setting aside even 1 engineer tinkering with new tech stuff, eventually resulted in impacting whole unified catalog system for Stores & ecommerce, shows change is possible even in complex situations like Fortune #1 with lot at stake.
+> A great begining story here, setting aside even 1 engineer experimentation/tinkering with new tech stuff, eventually resulted in impacting whole unified catalog system for Stores & ecommerce, shows change is possible even in complex situations like Fortune #1 with lot at stake.
 >
 > Storm in Retail Context: Catalog data processing using Kafka, Storm & Microservices https://dev.storm.apache.narkive.com/yrL14eQs/recording-storm-kafka-meetup-on-april-20th-2017